LaunchCodeEducation/web-fundamentals/studios/flicklist/6/README.md

 ### Create mysql user and database

 Now we will need to create a database locally (on your computer).
-We will use the same names as we did in the walkthrough. go to phpMyAdmin in your browser and create a user named *flicklist* with the password *MyNewPass*.
+We will use the same names as we did in the walkthrough.
+Go to phpMyAdmin in your browser and create a user named *flicklist* with the password *MyNewPass*.
 Check the box that says *Create database with same name and grant all privileges* then press the *Go* button in the bottom right-hand corner.

 ![Create User And Database in phpMyAdin](phpMyAdminCreateUserAndDatabase.png)